araffin/academic-kickstart/content/post/optuna/index.md

 An episode ends after a timeout of 200 steps ([truncation](https://www.youtube.com/watch?v=eZ6ZEpCi6D8)).

 If you try to run the [Proximal Policy Optimization (PPO)](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html) algorithm on the `Pendulum-v1` environment, with a budget of 100,000 timesteps (SAC can solve this task in only 5,000 steps), it will not converge[^ppo-converge].
-With the default hyperparameters, you will get an average return of about -1000, which is far from the best performance you can get, which is around -200:
+With the default hyperparameters, you will get an average return of about -1000, far from the best performance you can get, which is around -200:
 ```python
 from stable_baselines3 import PPO
 # Faster, with Jax: from sbx import PPO